Dutch

 Martina Schmidt (Groningen) The Role of cAMP in Neurodegenerative Models (Eng) (15')

-Tim Vanmierlo (Hasselt, Belgium) cAMP signaling in myelination (15')
+Tim Vanmierlo (Maastricht / Hasselt, Belgium) cAMP Signaling as Hub and Driver in (re)Myelination (15')

 Chairs: Conny Quaedflieg (Maastricht) & Kevin van Schie (Tilburg)

-Michael Anderson (Cambridge, United Kingdom) Cognitive and neurobiological mechanisms supporting intentional forgetting (30')
+Michael Anderson (Cambridge, United Kingdom) Improving mental health by training the mechanisms of adaptive forgetting (30')

 Martyna Gwiazda (Maastricht) Intentional suppression of memories consolidated under stress (20')